Cytnx-dev/Cytnx/docs/source/guide/cyx/UniTensor_getblk.rst

 There are two ways to get a certain block from a UniTensor.

 1. getting a block by their index in the current order

 .. py:function:: UniTensor.get_block(index)

     :param [int] index: the index of the blocks in current UniTensor

+For example, if we want to get the 1-th block, then:

 .. code-block:: python
     :linenos: